Skip to content

 Purposes

-You can use the purposes JSON key to specify the certificate purposes extension.
-Client Authentication and Server Authentication are supported.
+You can use the purposes JSON key to specify client and server authentication extended key usage.

 "purposes": ["client_auth"],